diasraphael/guide/CS/web/javascript.md

 #### imperative vs declarative

+1. imperative: how to do things
+2. we explain the computer each and every step what to do achieve a result
+3. declarative: programmer tells what to do
+4. we simply tells the way the computer should achieve the result

+#### functional programming

+1. declarative programming paradigm
+2. combining many pure functions avoiding side effects and mutating data
+3. side effect: modification(mutate) of any data outside of the function(mutating external variables, logging to the console, writing to DOM)
+4. pure functions: functions without side effects, does not depend on external variables. given the same input always return the same outputs.
+5. immutatiblity: state is never modified, instead state is copied and the copy is mutated and returned.
+6. use array and object destructuring
+7. use spread operator
+8. use ternary operator

+#### MVC architecture

+1. like house we need a structure, the way we organise our code.
+2. we need to be able to easily change it in the future.(maintainability)
+3. we need to able to add new features
+4. components of any architecture business logic, state, http library, application router,presentation logic
+5. mvc: model, view, controller

 #### paradigm

 style of code, how we organize and write our code. to avoid spagetti code we have introduced different paradigms such as oop and functional programming.